noahehall/nodeproto/README.md

     - couldnt figure out how to do it via `rush add`
     - however this works if you edit the `package.json` directly
       - `"@reach/router": "https://github.com/noahehall/router",`
+    - then run `rush update` to do the install